ducthinh2111/RemoteDraw/README.md

 # Remote Draw Application
 # Definition
 The drawing board provides users abilities to customise their drawings; we could find some applications such as Windows Paint, Artweaver, GIMP, etc. However, these programs only available for one user at a time. <b>Remote Draw</b> can allow multiple users to draw on board simultaneously through the network, which helps users spread their idea to other people more comfortable.
+This application os handled by a server: https://github.com/ducthinh2111/EchoServer
 # Technologies:
  - Programming language: Java
  - Framework: JavaSDK 11, JavaFX 13